fredeerock/foreman/README.md

 sudo nmcli c up "Wired connection 1"
 ```

 4. SSH into Forman Master and enable masquearading.
 Use `ip a` and `nmcli con show` to verify WAN (external) connection name.
 Look for the connection that does **not** have the ip address `192.168.33.10`.
+Replace "System eth0" with this connection's name.

 ```bash
 ip a